Presentations and Workshops: Submit an Abstract

 Please note that presenters of accepted abstracts will be expected to register for congress, at least for the day on which they are presenting.
 Presenters who have not registered by the deadline will have their papers withdrawn.
 In the case of abstracts submitted under ‘partnerships for practice’ or ‘partnerships for learning’, both presenters will be expected to register.

-1. Free Papers (presentations), Interactive Posters, and Symposiums
+1. Free Papers Presentations, Interactive Posters, and Symposia – Choice of four types

 Abstracts may be submitted for free papers, interactive posters and symposiums covering original research, a practitioner focus, or personal experience.
 We particularly encourage submissions under our partnerships for practice stream (collaborative presentations involving experts by experience and researchers or practitioners, researchers and trainers working together, or practitioners with researchers or trainers).